 This is another important decision to make when smoking sausage.
 To choose the right wood, think about the flavor you want your smoked sausage to have.
 Do you want a fruity, mild, or strong flavor?

 If you want a strong flavor in your smoked sausage, we recommend that you opt for strong wood chips such as mesquite.
-If you have purchased a sausage with a strong flavor, you can balance it with a fruity wood chips such as apple or cherry.
+If you have purchased a sausage with a strong flavor, you can balance it with a fruity wood chip such as apple or cherry.
 Or, if you want sausages with a mild flavor, it is best to choose walnut wood to achieve this.

 How to eat Smoked Sausages?